daffirds/life-expectancy/README.md

-This is our final project in the Regression Analysis course that uses Multiple Linear Regression to explain correlations between Life Expectancy with several variables.
-Sofwares that we use are Microsoft Excel for data cleaning and sorting and R with IDE RStudio to modelling, visualizing and giving outputs.
-Our supervisor is Akbar Rizki, Sachnaz Desta Oktarina and M. Rizky Nurhambali, they helped us a lot with this project!

-Check this out!

 # 📊 Life Expectancy Analysis

 ## 📌 Overview
 This is our final project for **Regression Analysis Course** at IPB University.
 The project explores the correlations between Life Expectancy with several variables using Multiple Linear Regression.
-Sofwares that we used are Microsoft Excel for data cleaning and sorting and R with IDE RStudio to modelling, visualizing and giving outputs.
-Our supervisors are Akbar Rizki, Sachnaz Desta Oktarina and M. Rizky Nurhambali, they helped us a lot with this project!

 ## 📂 Repository Structure
 ```